linkspreed/Seedspreed/Special_Works.md

+### 20.10.2022 (announcement seedSpreed)
+- We updated the changelog for the new design update on Github.

 ### 20.10.2022 (announcement SeedSpreed)
 - The launch of the new design update (v2.6.3) was successfully.
 - Every bug was fixed and the new design is now available.